jnhthomp/ClassNotes/LearnWithLeon/DailyCodingChallenges.md

 // The JavaScript / CoffeeScript tests will pass undefined when this argument is unused.
 // ###Example

-console.log(titleCase('a clash of KINGS', 'a an the of')) // should return: 'A Clash of Kings' console.log(titleCase('THE WIND IN THE WILLOWS', 'The In')) // should return: 'The Wind in the Willows' console.log(titleCase('the quick brown fox')) // should return: 'The Quick Brown Fox' console.log(titleCase("First a of in", "an often into"))
+console.logtitleCase('a clash of KINGS', 'a an the of')) // should return: 'A Clash of Kings' console.logtitleCase('THE WIND IN THE WILLOWS', 'The In')) // should return: 'The Wind in the Willows' console.logtitleCase('the quick brown fox')) // should return: 'The Quick Brown Fox' console.logtitleCase("First a of in", "an often into"))

 function titleCase(title, minorWords) {
   // Handle empty titles